Zeina Shaban

-Princess Zeina Rashid (الأميرة زينة راشد; born Zeina Shaban, 12 May 1988) is a former olympic Jordanian table tennis player and is a member of the Jordanian royal family.
-She is considered one of Jordan's most promising athletes for her excellence and outstanding achievement in sport.
-She competed at the ITTF World Junior Cup circuit and Liebherr World Championships, and achieved her sporting success by winning two silver medals from the Arab Cup.
-Shaban was also given an opportunity to qualify for two Olympic games by obtaining a scholarship from the Olympic Solidarity Fund.
-Shaban is right-handed and uses the shakehand grip with an attacking chopper.
-As of December 2008, she is ranked no. 278 in the world by the International Table Tennis Federation (ITTF).
+Princess Zeina Rashid (زينة راشد; born Zeina Shaban; 12 May 1988) is a Jordanian artist, sports executive, former table tennis player and a member of the Jordanian royal family.
+She represented Jordan in table tennis at the 2004 and 2008 Summer Olympics and served as the country's flag bearer at the opening ceremony of the 2008 Beijing Olympic Games.
+She is Vice President of the Jordan Taekwondo Federation and Vice President of the International Table Tennis Federation (ITTF).

-In addition to her sporting career, she is active as a sports leader, serving on the Governing Board of the ITTF Foundation and in other administrative roles, and is also a painter, creating works in oil and leading the Art for Good initiative to link art with community development.

-In 2011, she married Prince Rashid bin Hassan, after which she became known as Princess Zeina Rashid.
-The couple has two sons.

-Early life and education

-Princess Zeina was educated at the Amman Baccalaureate School.
-She obtained a Bachelor of Science degree in Economics from Royal Holloway, University of London, graduating in 2009.
-She then completed a Master of Science degree in Environment and Development at the London School of Economics and Political Science in 2012.

-Athletic career
+Table tennis career

-Born in Amman, Jordan, Princess Zeina was introduced to table tennis at the age of six, where she occasionally played with her father.
+Born in Amman, Jordan, Shaban was introduced to table tennis at the age of six, where she occasionally played with her father.
 In 1996, she headed with her family to watch the Summer Olympic games in Atlanta, Georgia.
-Princess Zeina rapidly changed her life, when she first met Chinese table tennis player and then-world champion Deng Yaping, who motivated her to play for the sport.
+Shaban rapidly changed her life, when she first met Chinese table tennis player and then-world champion Deng Yaping, who motivated her to play for the sport.

-Following her training in China and even in Europe, Princess Zeina achieved an early success in table tennis, when she claimed the title for the under-14 category at the national junior championships.
+Following her training in China and even in Europe, Shaban achieved an early success in table tennis, when she claimed the title for the under-14 category at the national junior championships.
 At the age of ten, she made her inaugural international appearance at the U.S. Open Table Tennis Tournament in Fort Lauderdale, Florida, where she displayed her exquisite talent and performance to obtain the tournament title in the women's under-10 category.
 She continued to build her success in sport by participating as the nation's leading player at the ITTF World Junior Circuit, ITTF Pro Tour and at both the Liebherr World Individual Championships and World Team Championships.
 She also won two silver medals at the Arab Cup in Sanaa, Yemen (2003) and in Beirut, Lebanon (2004).